A good mid range brush that will serve you well

 - 3-5 weeks usage possible subject to cleaning mode

-- A flashing Amber LED and three beeps means a low battery
+- A flashing amber LED and three beeps mean a low battery

-- A flashing Amber LED and five beeps means no brushing sessions left
+- A flashing amber LED and five beeps mean no brushing sessions left

 - A color matched charging stand included in the box

 - Takes about 24 hours to charge fully